cervalx/quickstart-collaborators/wanted-design/system-design.md

 - showing charts:
   - all time period with 1D bar (showing as well Earnings dates (previous and upcoming))
   - few days period with 1 minute bar
-  - (all charts show horizontal line of current poosition AvgCost)
+  - (all charts show horizontal line of current position AvgCost)
 - history of buy&sell trades up to current quantity
 - P&L chart of current position